Paul von Hindenburg: Tannenberg

+Upon arriving at Marienburg on 23 August, Hindenburg and Ludendorff were met by members of the 8th Army's staff led by Lieutenant Colonel Max Hoffmann.
+Hoffman informed them of his plans to shift part of the 8th Army south to attack the exposed left flank of the advancing Russian Second Army.
+Agreeing with Hoffman's strategy, Hindenburg authorised Ludendorff to transfer most of the 8th Army south while leaving only two cavalry brigades to face the Russian First Army in the north.
+In Hindenburg's words, the line of soldiers defending Germany's border was "thin, but not weak", because the men were defending their homes.
+If pushed too hard by the Second Army, he believed they would cede ground only gradually as German reinforcements continued to mass on the invading Russians' flanks before ultimately encircling and annihilating them.

 On the night of 25 August, Hindenburg told his staff, "Gentlemen, our preparations are so well in hand that we can sleep soundly tonight".
 On the day of the battle, Hindenburg reportedly watched from a hilltop as his forces' weak center gradually gave ground until the sudden roar of German guns to his right heralded the surprise attack on the Russians' flanks.
 Ultimately, the Battle of Tannenberg resulted in the destruction of the Russian 2nd Army, with 92,000 Russians captured together with four hundred guns, while German casualties numbered only 14,000.
-According to British field marshal Edmund Ironside it was the "greatest defeat suffered by any of the combatants during the war".
-Recognizing the victory's propaganda value, Hindenburg suggested naming the battle "Tannenberg" as a way of "avenging" the defeat inflicted on the Order of the Teutonic Knights by the Polish and Lithuanian knights in 1410, even though it was fought nowhere near the field of Tannenberg.
+According to British field marshal Edmund Ironside, it was the "greatest defeat suffered by any of the combatants during the war".
+Recognising the victory's propaganda value, Hindenburg suggested naming the battle "Tannenberg" as a way of "avenging" the defeat inflicted on the Order of the Teutonic Knights by the Polish and Lithuanian knights in 1410, even though it was fought nowhere near the field of Tannenberg.

-After this decisive victory, Hindenburg re-positioned the Eighth Army to face the Russian First Army.
-Hindenburg's tactics spurned head-on attacks all along the front in favor of schwerpunkte: sharp, localized hammer blows.
+After this decisive victory, Hindenburg repositioned the Eighth Army to face the Russian First Army.
+Hindenburg's tactics spurned head-on attacks all along the front in favor of schwerpunkte: sharp, localised hammer blows.
 Two schwerpunkte struck in the First Battle of the Masurian Lakes.
 Two columns drove east from these breakthrough points to pocket the Russians led by General Paul von Rennenkampf, who managed to retreat 100 km with heavy losses.
 In the first six weeks of the war the Russians had lost more than 310,000 men.
-Eight hundred thousand refugees were able to return to their East Prussian homes, thanks to victories that strikingly contrasted with the bloody deadlock of the Western Front following the failure of the Schlieffen Plan.